Haute Route Chamonix Zermatt

 Our guiding prices for this all-inclusive are based on the group size (I’ve seen it, take me to the BOOKING FORM)

-– 6 days guiding with UIAGM mountain guide.
+– 6 days guiding with UIAGM mountain guide and expenses for the guide.

 – 5 nights accommodation bed, breakfast and evening meal in mountain huts.